-An airport operator whose annual turnover at the airport exceeded £1m in at least two of the last three finanical years may apply for a certificate that confers rights on the operator as a stautory undertaker.
+An airport operator whose annual turnover at the airport exceeded £1m in at least two of the last three financial years may apply for a certificate that confers rights on the operator as a statutory undertaker.
 Airport operators who already have a permission to levy airport charges issued under section 39 of the Airports Act 1986 retain their status as a statutory undertaker.
 A note on the transition between the Airports Act and Civil Aviation Act, including a list of airports that have rights as statutory undertakings is available.

-The CAA's competition powers with respect to airports are on the Competition Powers page.
+Our competition powers with respect to airports are on the Competition Powers page.

 Economic regulation of new capacity expansion of London airports